aidoanto123/AI-Trading-Floor-Simulator/README.md

-# 📈 AI Trading Floor Simulator
+# 📈 AI Trading Floor Simulator Using MCP

 An experimental **AI-driven stock trading simulation** where autonomous trader agents manage portfolios using distinct strategies.
 This project blends **LLM-powered decision-making**, **real market data**, **persistent accounts**, and a **Gradio dashboard** for monitoring.